Lecture 05-2: Inspecting and Modifying Data

 UNION ALL

-- What would happen if you tried to insert pets before owners?
+- What would happen if you tried to insert albums before artists?
 What error would you see?

-pet_nameandowner_id.
-Why ispet_namealone not sufficient? - If Maria later changes her email, how many rows need updating in the normalized schema vs the original flat table?
+artist_standardfor the JOIN instead ofartist_name? - If an artist later changes their name, how many rows need updating in the normalized schema vs the original flat staging table?

 - What would you add to make this migration idempotent (safe to run multiple times)?